Russia's Alexei Navalny may have been poisoned: doctor | DW | 29.07.2019

 Navalny, a critic of President Vladimir Putin and the most visible face of Russia's opposition movement, is regularly arrested for calling on protesters to demonstrate against corruption and illiberal government policies.

-He challenged Putin in the 2018 presidential elections but failed to make a stand after a Russian court banned him from participating over a criminal conviction for financial crimes over allegations he described as politically motivated.
+He challenged Putin in the 2018 presidential elections but failed to make a stand after a Russian court banned him from participating over a criminal conviction for alleged financial crimes that he described as politically motivated.

 Human rights organizations have called on Russian authorities to end their crackdown on the opposition.
 "All legitimate candidates should be allowed to participate and free and fair elections must be guaranteed in Moscow," said Council of Europe spokesman Daniel Holtgen.